-Finally, the prices for dinner at Manjiro is extremely fair.
+Finally, the prices for dinner at Manjiro are reasonable.
 Dinner prices start at 5,700￥ for a 9 dish kaiseki experience, which is usually enough food for the average guest.
 Other options with more dishes are available, up to a 14,000￥ plan that includes Japanese spiny lobster and Kyoto beefsteak.
-A bit pricey?
-Sure, but well worth it for the experience.
+A bit of a splurge, but well worth it for the experience.
 Personally, I recommend the 8,800￥ course for a nice balance of quality, amount, and price.

 In general, these prices are well within reason for the high quality food and atmosphere that Manjiro delivers, and I would challenge even locals to find a better deal for such a perfect kaiseki experience.
 Please note that the most expensive course is quite lavish, and the meal itself takes about 3 hours for all the dishes to brought out!
 However, a big part of kaiseki cuisine is pacing, and you'll be surprised how much you'll be able to eat as the servers bring out your meal at a pace that has been finely tuned over centuries for maximum dining pleasure.

 I can guarantee you will be satisfied and delighted with a meal at Manjiro.
-In fact, this place is so good, I had my wedding dinner there!
-Please contact us HERE at KyoTours Japan if you have any questions about kaiseki cuisine or a reservation at Manjiro.
+Please contact us at KyoTours Japan if you have any questions about kaiseki cuisine or a reservation at Manjiro.
 (Reservation services offered only to guests joining us on our tours)

 A few notes:

-- When ordering at a kaiseki restaurant, you choose from a list of preset meals with a certain amount of dishes in each meal, and ala carte items are rarely available.
+When ordering at a kaiseki restaurant, you choose from a list of preset meals with a certain amount of dishes in each meal at the time of rservation, and ala carte items are rarely available.
 It may seem strange to us to order such a large and often expensive meal only knowing how many courses it is but not what each course consists of, but this is the Japanese way.